nld91/jenkins_server_aws/README.md

 - Provision an EC2 instance and a security group.

-- Generate a key pair for SSH access (if one does not already exist in ~/.ssh/id_rsa).
+- Store your RSA key (~/.ssh/id_rsa.pub) as an authorised key in the Jenkins server

 - Create an Ansible inventory file dynamically.